wilk/thanc/README.md

 - missing repository property on package.json manifest
 - missing package on NPM registry (thanc relies on that)
 - missing repository on Github (thanc uses NPM registry info)

+Sometimes, some repos can be starred twice because they might have a very similar url but different, pointing to the same github repo